WELCOME TO OUR EARLY YEARS FOUNDATION STAGE

 The children enjoy listening to stories and poems, saying rhymes, participating in drama and role play - all of which help to develop their listening and speaking skills.
 They become confident, fluent and articulate, and very able to express themselves.
 They also become interested in and are able to listen to other people's thoughts and feelings, ideas and opinions, and value them.

-At West Oxford Community Primary School we are committed to provide a rich and comprehensive reading programme, offering a range of opportunities to become fluent, enthusiastic readers.
-A wide range of reading experiences is offered through the Literacy Lesson.
+At West Oxford Community Primary School we are committed to providing a rich and comprehensive reading programme through our chosen phonics scheme; Unlocking Letters and Sounds, offering a range of opportunities to become fluent, enthusiastic readers.
+Reading regularly with an adult generally begins shortly after starting in reception.

-When reading the Big Books or large texts the teacher helps children become better readers, for example, by demonstrating how to read accurately and fluently and teaching appropriate reading strategies.
+When reading the books or large texts the teacher helps children become better readers, for example, by demonstrating how to read accurately and fluently and teaching appropriate reading strategies.

-Guided Reading (Reading in groups with the teacher or teaching assistant)
+Guided Reading - Reading in groups with the teacher or teaching assistant (reception class only)

-A group of children with similar reading ability each has a copy of the same book.
+Once children in reception are able to read fluently they take part in guided reading sessions.
+A small group of children with similar reading ability each has a copy of the same book.
 The book is specially chosen to match the reading ability of the group.
-The teacher or teaching assistant teaches appropriate reading strategies or skills, many of which are the same as those outlined in the Shared Reading paragraph above.
+The teacher or teaching assistant teaches appropriate reading strategies or skills.
 Guided reading provides opportunities for children to take part in discussion where they can enthuse and learn from each other.

-From term Two all reception children are issued with a reading book each week.
-In addition, we have many books in school, both fiction and non-fiction, from which the children can chose, so giving them an opportunity to increase their language experience and appreciation of the written word.
+In addition, we have many books in school, both fiction and non-fiction, from which both nursery and reception children can chose, so giving them an opportunity to increase their language experience and appreciation of the written word.
+These books can also be taken home to share with parents.

 For more information about reading with your child follow the links below;